tca19/programming-notes/expert-c-programming/ch08-programming/ch08-notes.md

 defined as a `char`, an `int` was passed when the function is called. **If the declaration style is different from the definition style (K&R vs ANSI), it will fail.
 One expect the promoted type, the other one the actual type.**

+Function prototypes (declarations) should be placed in `.h` files and include in the same file containing the definition.
+That way, the compiler sees both at once and can detect mismatch.

+### Getting a Char Without a Carriage Return
+On UNIX, terminal input is read line by line (because it needs to be preprocessed before being passed to runing program) so user needs to press RETURN to send text to program.